 Completing the assessment tasks is optional however participants will gain most from this short course if the tasks are attempted.

-Credit for this course may be awarded (at the discretion of the Course Coordinator) to students enrolling in the postgraduate program in Brain & Mind Sciences.
+Credit for this course may be awarded (at the discretion of the Course Coordinator) to students enrolling in the postgraduate program in Brain and Mind Sciences.

 The course is offered face-to-face, with some short lecture-style sessions, and other longer interactive sessions, deisgned to give participants the maximum opportunity to apply their experiences from the workplace and other contexts.